Vast Mineral Resources

-TAM Alloys (Pty) Ltd is a subsidiary of TAM HOLDINGS Limited and was incorporated to beneficiate the more than 21 Million Tons of FeTiV (Iron, Titanium, Vanadium) Tailings in eMalahleni (Witbank) South Africa.
+TAM Alloys (Pty) Ltd is a subsidiary of TAM Solutions Limited and was incorporated to purchase and beneficiate the more than 21 Million Tons of FeTiV (Iron, Titanium, Vanadium) Tailings in eMalahleni (Witbank) South Africa.
 With a mineral composition of 54% Fe, 12,5% TiO2, 0,46% V2O5 TAM Alloys has the potential to beneficiate and liberate a substantial annual value of the following quality products:

 TAM Alloys has done extensive research on the beneficiation processes and methodologies to extract the mineral elements from its resources.
-During these processes a number of disciplines were researched, including Pyro & Hydro Metallurgy solutions.
-The most attractive and cost efficient solution for mineral extraction is a combination of Bio-Leaching & Hydrometallurgy and TAM is in the process of finalising its extraction processes and pilot projects.
+During these processes a number of disciplines were researched, including interim Pyro & Hydro Metallurgy solutions.
+The most attractive and cost efficient solution for mineral extraction is a combination of processes with the long term solution being – Hydrometallurgy and TAM is in the process of finalising its extraction processes and pilot projects.

 Aerial view of the stockpile comprising in excess of 40ha